-Data Scientist, The World Bank -- the views, content here represent my own and not of my employers.
+CS Grad Student at UAH, Former Data Scientist, The World Bank -- views, content my own and not of my employers.

 Today, I am remembering my childhood moments with my father.
 My father is a dreamer and he always encouraged me to dream bigger.
 His encouragement for me to dream and his support for me in pursuing my dreams have shaped greatly what I am today.

 I was born and raised in the days when gadgets and the internet were not common.
 At that time, my father loved to scribble when he was free, thanks to the unavailability of smartphones and the internet in my home.
 Sometime, I would find him writing a poem and other times, I would find him designing an interior architecture of a house (for fun).
 He loved cards.
 He used to see if the day is fortunate by playing the cards.
 I think cards speak the truth.
 The day he could not crack the cards fortune puzzle, he used to spend the whole day trying to make it right.

 I remember my father playing with “Regmi ancestry tree”, sometime in his big notebook and sometime in chart papers.
 He was fond of drawing the tree with a marker pen and giving a rectangular boundary to each person (node).
 His edges would be linear block edges with the outgoing arrows.
 Remembering my father’s love with the tree and thanks to my love for the computer science tree, I tried to build the tree using Python.

 Regmi ancestry tree created using Python in 2017

 Today, I want to take a random “Regmi” from there (just for fun and not any genetic study) and was thinking of a programmatic way of doing it.
 It turns out it is a popular problem of computer science — getting a random node from a tree with equal probability.
 Just as how I wrote a blog about getting a random line from a file in one pass previously with code and proof of correctness, I do the same for getting a random node from a tree.